Dissipative Genesis of the Inflationary Universe

 In fact, none of the above individually provide us a fully satisfactory cosmology.
-Inflation does not truly resolve the singularity of the Big Bang~\cite{Borde:2001nh}.
-Bounce cosmology assumes an infinitely large homogeneous contracting universe in the infinite past, which is possible but not entirely satisfactory, at least to us.
-Cyclic Universe is a beautiful idea, but generally conflicts with the Second Law of Thermodynamics and is unstable (see, e.g., Ref.~\cite{Tolman:1931fei}).
+Inflation does not necessarily resolve the singularity of the big bang~\cite{Borde:2001nh}.\footnote{ Past-incompleteness shown in Ref.~\cite{Borde:2001nh} does not necessarily imply physical singularity~\cite{Yoshida:2018ndv, Nomura:2021lzz, Lesnefsky:2022fen, Geshnizjani:2023hyd}. } Bounce cosmology assumes an infinitely large homogeneous contracting universe in the infinite past, which is possible but not entirely satisfactory, at least to us.
+The cyclic Universe is a beautiful idea, but generally conflicts with the second law of thermodynamics and is unstable (see, e.g., Ref.~\cite{Tolman:1931fei}).
 For the quantum creation of the Universe to be predictive, we need to better understand the classical dynamics that occur after creation.
 For instance, sufficiently long inflation immediately after creation is not necessarily guaranteed, so we need to explore whether and how our Universe can arise in such cases.

 Since the beginning of the Universe is a highly speculative topic with no direct observational evidence, it will be useful as a first step to incorporate our knowledge about CMB observables, which suggest inflation models with a relatively flat potential~\cite{Planck:2018jri}.
 We study the classical dynamics of the Universe with such a flat scalar potential and with the initial conditions and the positive spatial curvature motivated by the quantum creation of the Universe.
 In our previous work with such a setup, we found homogeneous solutions representing a cyclic or ``vibrating'' Universe when the initial inflaton field value is around the edge of the flat part of the potential~\cite{Matsui:2019ygj}.
 This is the starting point from which creation from nothing, cyclic cosmology, and inflation will eventually unite.